5 Reasons Your Debt Consolidation Loan Was Denied

 Home Equity

 If you own your home and owe less than it is worth, you could qualify for a home equity loan to pay off debt.
-You can use the loan to consolidate credit card and other debt while creating one monthly payment in place of several.
+You can use the loan to consolidate credit cards and other debt while creating one monthly payment in place of several.
 Bonus: you’ll likely reduce both the monthly payment and the interest rate.

 Debt Settlement

 You, a lawyer, or another qualified representative can negotiate with your lender for a single, lump-sum payment to settle your debt for less than what you owe.
-But be warned, debt settlement will cause a significant drop in your credit score and leave a stain on your credit report for seven years.
-It’s important to consider whether the reduced cost would be worth it.

 Nonprofit Debt Settlement

-This program offer the same positive – paying less than what you owe – but with a significant difference: no negotiating is involved.
-The lenders already have agreed to accept 50%-60% of what is owed, as long as it’s paid off in 36 months.
+The lenders have already agreed to accept 50%-60% of what is owed, as long as it’s paid off in 36 months.
 This form of debt relief is offered by some nonprofit credit counseling agencies like InCharge Debt Solutions.

 Use a Cosigner